Hearing loss comes in all shapes and sizes. Degrees of hearing loss can also vary greatly.

 The volume at which a sound can be heard is measured in decibels, and each of the degrees of hearing loss designates a range of loudness.

-- Mild: The inability to hear sounds under 40 decibels is considered mild hearing loss, but this rage of volume is relatively quiet.
+The inability to hear sounds under 40 decibels is a mild hearing loss.
+But this rage of the volume is relatively quiet.
 Those with mild hearing loss find that they cannot hear sounds as quiet as the rustling of leaves, a whispering voice, or normal breathing.
 Some have trouble hearing only at high frequencies.
 Similarly, those with mild hearing loss may be unable to hear voices within a loud environment like a restaurant or concert.
 This form of hearing loss is also quite commonly not diagnosed.
 Those who cannot hear these quiet sounds may not even know that they are unable to do so, or they may think it is not a big deal.

-- Moderate: Sounds between 40 and 60 decibels register in the range of moderate hearing loss, and these sounds are typical of a quiet office or country home.
-At this level of hearing loss a person may have trouble keeping up with a conversation at normal volume, even within an otherwise quiet space.
+Sounds between 40 and 60 decibels register in the range of moderate hearing loss.
+These sounds are typical of a quiet office or country home.
+At this level of hearing loss, a person may have trouble keeping up with a conversation at a normal volume, even within an otherwise quiet space.
 Certain sounds, consonants, and accents may be lost in the conversation, leading a person to misunderstand or only partially understand.

-- Severe: If you have trouble hearing sounds up to 80 decibels, your hearing loss is considered to be severe.
-These sounds are relatively loud, such as a vacuum cleaner, hair dryer, or coffee grinder.
+If you have trouble hearing sounds up to 80 decibels, your hearing loss is considered to be severe.
+These sounds are relatively loud, such as a vacuum cleaner, hairdryer, or coffee grinder.
 At this level, a person will almost certainly require assistance in the form of hearing aids in order to be able to get along in public.

-- Profound: Those with profound hearing loss are unable to hear sounds until they occur over 80 decibels, such as a lawn mower, food blender, or motorcycle.
-As you can imagine, aids or other more advanced assistance are required to be able to hear in nearly all situations.
+Those with profound hearing loss are unable to hear sounds until they occur over 80 decibels.
+Examples of this level of sound would be a lawnmower, food blender, or motorcycle.

 Visit Us at Hearing Group